visvadi/pi-scripts/README.md

 Variables and extra configurations are sourced through an additional file template.An example template format is provided in the repository.

-Variables that can be declared in template
+Variables that can be declared in template:

 `arch`

 `release`